Bell Field: As a track-only facility

 A new all-weather track facility opened on the south end of campus in 1974, aligned northeast-southwest, and was named Wayne Valley Field the following year.
 OSU dropped its track programs (men & women) after the 1988 season, and the facility was removed in the 1990s, now occupied by the softball stadium and a gravel parking lot.

-The women's team was reintroduced in fall 2004 and the new Whyte Track and Field Center opened in September 2012.
+The women's track team was reintroduced at OSU in fall 2004 and the new Whyte Track and Field Center opened in September 2012.
 Adjacent to the southeast and lighted for night use, its alignment is nearly east-west, angled slightly northeast.
 It is bounded by 15th Street on the east and Philomath Boulevard (US 20) on the south.